apache/kylin/website/_docs30/index.md

 ---

-Welcome to Apache Kylin™: Extreme OLAP Engine for Big Data
+Welcome to Apache Kylin™: Analytical Data Warehouse for Big Data
 ------------

-Apache Kylin™ is an open source Distributed Analytics Engine designed to provide SQL interface and multi-dimensional analysis (OLAP) on Hadoop supporting extremely large datasets.
+Apache Kylin™ is an open source Distributed Analytical Data Warehouse designed to provide SQL interface and multi-dimensional analysis (OLAP) on Hadoop supporting extremely large datasets.

 This is the document for v3.0 with the new feature Real-time OLAP.
 Document of prior versions:
 * [v2.4 document](/docs24)